-Approximately 35,000 sonograms are performed per year between the University Hospital, The Kirklin Clinic, and UAB Highlands.
-There are six Siemens Sequoia and six Philips IU22 units at the three locations.
-The Philips units at University Hospital and TKC have contrast and 3-D packages.
-We have the latest off-line Philips quantification and 3-D packages on separate dedicated workstations and a dedicated Radiology faculty bioengineer with focus on ultrasound contrast physic and elasticity.
-The ultrasound department has participated in 13 ultrasound contrast national and international trials since 1994.
-Among the faculty, there are five Fellows of the Society of Radiologist in Ultrasound (second highest number of any institution in the world), two full time clinical coordinators to help recruit and facilitate research, along with additional grant personnel.
-Between the three clinical sites, there are 20 sonographers and two radiologist sonographer assistants with substantial ultrasound experience.
+Approximately 50,000 sonograms are performed per year between the University Hospital, UAB Highlands Hospital, The Kirklin Clinic, and The Leeds Clinc.
+There are 11 Philips iU22 and 5 Philips EPIQ units at the four locations, with elastography, ultrasound contrast and 3-D software.
+The ultrasound department has participated in 14 ultrasound contrast national and international trials since 1994.
+Among the faculty, there are four Fellows of the Society of Radiologist in Ultrasound (second highest number of any institution in the world), two full time clinical coordinators to help recruit and facilitate research, along with additional grant personnel.
+Between the four clinical sites, there are 30+ sonographers and three radiologist sonographer assistants with substantial ultrasound experience.
 The hospital and TKC ultrasound practices are accredited by the American College of Radiology.

-A wide variety of ultrasounds are performed, including general abdominal, renal, pelvis, small parts, first trimester OB, lower and upper extremity venous, pre and post hemodialysis mapping as well as pre and post liver and renal transplants.
+A wide variety of ultrasounds are performed, including general abdominal, renal, pelvis, small parts, first trimester OB, lower and upper extremity venous, pre and post hemodialysis mapping as well as liver, renal and pancreas transplant ultrasound.
 About 60% of the examinations are vascular.
 Ultrasound is used as the primary modality for biopsy and procedure guidance.
-A large volume of liver, renal, thyroid, and lymph node biopsies or aspirations performed, as well as many thoracentesis and paracentesis procedures.
-All three institutions are filmless and use a dedicated ultrasound PACS to review and archive images.
+A large volume of liver, renal, thyroid, and lymph node biopsies or aspirations are performed, as well as many thoracentesis and paracentesis procedures.
+All four institutions are filmless and use a dedicated ultrasound PACS to review and archive images.
 A large teaching file is actively maintained and updated by the sonologists and staff.
 Active research in ultrasound contrast agents, 3D ultrasound and hemodialysis access ultrasound (pre and post operative) is performed.
 US Equipment

 Inpatient MRI services are available 24/7 with in-house technologists, and are performed in the West Pavilion of the main UAB hospital.
 Two fully equipped GE 1.5 tesla Echospeed MRI units are utilized to obtain a large variety of neurological, vascular, and musculoskeletal exams.
 Body MRI applications ranging from endorectal coil prostate imaging to MRCP are also performed in this area.
 MR Equipment